 Lock-out duration:

-- Most BMW radios: 30-60 minute wait period
+- Most BMW systems: 30-60 minute wait period

 - Some older models: Up to 2 hours

-Good news: Our codes are accurate when the correct serial number is provided, so lock-outs are rare!
+Good news: Our unlock codes are accurate when the correct serial number is provided, so lock-outs are rare!

 Also read our youtube reviews in comments.